datacamp-content-public/Application-Apache-Spark-Data-Analytics/slides/chapter_1_3556e62bc5ceb1e427a23c4bde60a5c3.md

 `@script`
-Most Spark sql queries can be done in dot notation or sql notation.
+Most Spark sql queries can be done in either dot notation or sql notation.
 Here’s an example.
-Notice that the limit operation is done at query time instead of at show time.
-We can do this exact same query using dot notation, like so {{1}}, giving the same result.
-Note how we used the col operator to select the train_id column, so that we could rename it in place.
+Notice that the limit operation is done at query time instead of at show time. ...
+We can get the same result using dot notation, like so {{1}}.
+Note how we used the column operator to select the train_id column, and renamed it in place.

 ---